hashxim/hconMD/Work_MD/The Second Brain.md

 So initially when note is created, it will go into a common inbox but then I try to link it to some kind of project I am currently working on or will work on.
 So in this way, that information will be directly useful rather than lying there like a bookmark.

 ## Principle 5:  Slow Burns
 Most of the things I do are slow burns rather than heavy lifts.
 For example, you want to write a  book or an online course, and you think I will go to my cabin in the woods and sit down and do all the work in a small amount of time.
 So this is like a heavy lift which you have to do in one go.

+Opposite of heavy lifts is slow burns.
+Main idea is we have list of projects and all are on slow burner.
+So instead of doing a big project one at a time, I am doing all the 10 projects in very

 [Note#Footer|Footer]